tbrlpld/100-days-of-code/log.md

 I guess the place to add the async functions is anywhere where an external service is slow.
 This could be a database interaction or web request.

-Minor hickups due to wifi blacking out and me wondering if my web calls are bad ^^.
+Minor hiccups due to WiFi blacking out and me wondering if my web calls are bad ^^.
-Also, internet (cellular) is particularly slow today.
+Also, Internet (cellular) is particularly slow today.
 Can't wait for the cable connection.

 ### Link(s)